ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 The base amount depends on the discount source:

 - some discounts are calculated on the original line amount;
-- some discounts are calculated on the remaining amount after the three standard line discount levels have been applied.
+- some discounts are calculated on the remaining amount after the standard line discount levels that are applied on the line, if any.

 The original line amount is: